Octavia Nasr

 Octavia Nasr (اوكتافيا نصر) (born 13 March 1966) is a Lebanese-American Rhetoric scholar and author whose research focuses on Yoga's identity and ethical code and how they apply to journalism and other fields.
+Based in Atlanta, Georgia, Nasr currently serves as Journalism Professor and Yoga Editor.
 She is a certified yoga instructor who teaches in the U.S. and India.
-She was a war correspondent for Lebanon's LBCI in the 1980s.
-She served in various positions at CNN for twenty years until her departure in 2010 following a controversial Twitter posting related to cleric Mohammad Hussein Fadlallah.
+She began her journalism career as a war correspondent for Lebanon's LBCI in the 1980s before moving to the US in 1990 and working for CNN in various on-air and off-air roles until her departure in 2010.

 Career

 Nasr was born and raised in Lebanon in a Christian Maronite family to a Lebanese mother and Palestinian father who was born in Haifa and migrated to Lebanon with his family when he was 8 years old.

-Nasr completed her master's degree at Georgia State University in 2022.
+She completed her master's degree at Georgia State University in 2022.
 Her thesis, The Identity of Yoga: Contemporary Vs. Traditional Yogic Discourse, investigates yoga's modern postural identity.
 She links the truncation of yoga's limbs to teacher training curricula as set by the Yoga Alliance in the U.S. She offers a prescriptive curriculum to preserve yoga's traditional identity while building on its modern postural popularity.

 She founded Bridges Media Consulting in 2010 after her departure from CNN.
 In her role as Principal, she helps broadcasters and individuals be more diverse and make the best use of technology and the federated universe.

 As a certified yoga instructor, she teaches and lectures about yoga in the U.S. and India.

+At Georgia State University, she serves as GSUTV's Managing Director and Journalism Professor.

 For more than 20 years, Nasr covered major stories involving the Middle East, as an on-air and off-air expert for CNN's global platforms.
 Her work at the network started just after Saddam Hussein’s invasion of Kuwait where she coordinated network coverage of the award-winning Gulf War coverage as part of CNN’s international assignment desk.
 Nasr won an Overseas Press Club Award in 2002 for CNN's coverage of 9-11 and its aftermath.
 In 2003, she managed a 15-member Arab desk which coordinated coverage of the Iraq War and was executive producer of CNN's Arab Voices.
 She received the Edward R. Murrow for Continuing Coverage of the 2006 war in Lebanon.

 She is the recipient of the 2006 Excellence in Journalism award from the Lebanese-American Chamber of Commerce and was awarded CNN World Report’s 2003 Achievement Award.